CreLox/MinIJPlugin/README.md

 d.
-Compress the configuration file and the java class file into one java archive file (Select_Square_ROI.jar): jar -cfe Select_Square_ROI.jar SelectSquareROI SelectSquareROI.class plugins.config (Note: edit the filename and the class name accordingly; include an underscore in the filename of the java archive file)
+Compress the configuration file and the java class file into one java archive file (Select_Square_ROI.jar): jar -cfe Select_Square_ROI.jar SelectSquareROI SelectSquareROI.class plugins.config (Note: edit the filenames and the class name(s) accordingly; include an underscore in the filename of the java archive file)

 e.
 Move our java archive file into the "plugins" subfolder of ImageJ.

 f.
 Run ImageJ and test the plugin.
 There should be a corresponding option in the menu if the configuration file is written correctly.

 g.
-(Optional) Set a shortcut of our plugin by "Plugins > Shortcuts > Add Shortcut...".
+(Optional) Set a shortcut for our plugin by "Plugins > Shortcuts > Add Shortcut...".